 Today, the European Commission is launching an open public consultation on the revision of EU rules on ambient air quality, a key deliverable of the European Green Deal.
-This revision aims to align the EU air quality standards more closely with the new recommendations of the World Health Organization (WHO) published yesterday and to strengthen provisions on air quality monitoring, modelling and plans to help local authorities achieve clean air.
+This revision aims to align the EU air quality standards more closely with the of the World Health Organization (WHO) published yesterday and to strengthen provisions on air quality monitoring, modelling and plans to help local authorities achieve clean air.

 Each year, 400,000 people in the EU die prematurely as a result of air pollution.
 The health and economic costs of air pollution due to lost workdays, healthcare, crop yield loss, and damage to buildings cost an estimated EUR 330 to 940 billion per year in the EU.
 The revision of the rules will contribute to improving air quality and, as announced by the EU Action Plan: “Towards Zero Pollution for Air, Water and Soil”, aim to reduce the number of premature deaths by at least 55% by 2030.